Azure-Samples/azure-spring-apps-multi-zone/docs/install-test.md

 ## 5. Test your setup

-You can test your setup by going to your app through your Application Gateway hostname in the browser.
-The hostname is part of the Terraform output.
+You can test your setup by going to your app through your Application Gateway IP address in the browser.
+The IP address is part of the Terraform output.
 You should see the "Hurray~Your app is up and running!" page.

 ## 6. Extra: Deploying the Spring Petclinic application